Wedding supplier costs; what you should expect to pay

 The groom should also look smart, suave and sophisticated on his wedding day and finding a suit that offers the perfect fit while ticking all the boxes in colour, cut and style is no mean feat.
 Look online or visit menswear suppliers to get a more accurate indication of the price you're looking at.

-When it comes to your wedding photography, you'll want to put your faith in a highly experienced individual who can perfectly capture all those precious wedding moments as they unfold.
+When it comes to your wedding photography and videography, you'll want to put your faith in a highly experienced individual who can perfectly capture all those precious wedding moments as they unfold.
 Not only that, but you'll want someone who you can get along with on the day and who commands your guests with authority yet likeability.
-Your wedding photography lasts a lifetime, so don't take this decision lightly.
+Your wedding photography and videography lasts a lifetime, so don't take this decision lightly.

 As the first insight into your wedding theme, your wedding stationery can serve as a personal reflection of you as a couple and offers a beautiful keepsake.
-Save the dates, invitations, RSVPs, orders of service, menus, table plans, table names, place settings and menus can be provided as an all-encompassing stationery suite or you can choose a selection of the components you need.
+Save the dates, invitations, RSVPs, orders of service, menus, table plans, table names, place settings, menus and signage can be provided as an all-encompassing stationery suite or you can choose a selection of the components you need.

 Beautiful bouquets and floral displays which echo your colour scheme can bring a wedding theme to life in an instant.
 While the cost for your perfect flowers can be considerable, the price is warranted by the expert services of a professional florist who will advise on seasonal and aesthetic suitability and arrange your floral choices to ensure the perfect finish.
 The price can also account for delivery to the venue on the day of or before the wedding.

 Roz Chandler, founder of Field Gate Flowers in Milton Keynes, says, “The average cost of wedding flowers is approximately £1,500.
 As with most things in 2022, the cost has risen mainly due to rising energy prices and man power, on top of the cost increase last year due to a shortage of stems from overseas.
 Flowers are a commodity.